 Program Educational Objectives

 Civil engineering education focuses on outcomes rather than simply on input.
-As part of the preparation process, the Civil Engineering Department Faculty, students, and industry advisory board have adopted the Engineering Criteria outcomes and have defined specific outcomes to be achieved by the civil engineering students at the University of Kentucky.
+As part of the preparation process, department faculty, students and industry advisory board have adopted the Engineering Criteria outcomes and have defined specific outcomes to be achieved by the civil engineering students at the University of Kentucky.
 These outcomes are:

-As students in the civil engineering program, you will be expected to demonstrate competence in these outcomes.
+As a student in the civil engineering program, you will be expected to demonstrate competence in these outcomes.

 Further ABET curriculum requirements are:

-- curriculum culminate in a major design experience,
+- curriculum culminating in a major design experience

-- one and one-half years of engineering topics (48 semester credit hours), and
+- one and one-half years of engineering topics (48 semester credit hours)

 The University of Kentucky Civil Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET.
 For more information on ABET visit www.abet.org.